volatilityfoundation/volatility3/doc/source/vol-cli.rst

 The command line tool allows developers to distribute and easily use the plugins of the framework against memory images of their choice.

-Plugins made define their own options, these are dynamic and therefore not listed in this man page.
+Plugins may define their own options, these are dynamic and therefore not listed in this man page.
 Plugin options must be listed after the plugin name.
 A list of the options for a specific plugin is available by running "**volatility** <plugin> --help".